mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{</notice>}}

-I also looked at the [B450](https://www.newegg.com/asus-rog-strix-b450-i-gaming/p/N82E16813119143), which was very similar, but it was almost twice the price.
+I also looked at the [B450](https://www.newegg.com/asus-rog-strix-b450-i-gaming/p/N82E16813119143), which was very similar but almost twice the price.
 The main advantage seemed to be better overclocking support, which I didn't need.

 ### CPU